Tails Dog Walking Index · Field report — July 2026

 Aggregate only.
 No dog-level records, no routes.
 How the Index works ›

 Duration and distance come from completed, tracked walks — no survey recall.
-Single-walk averages first, then what a full day adds up to.
+Use the single-walk average, daily total, and pace to place your own routine.

 Walk duration